wp-plugins/nvd3-visualisations/readme.txt

 NVD3 visualisations is a full set of visually interactive charts that can be controlled by simple options.

-You can start to create any example chart into your blog and study it more before you decide if that suits for your visual presentation's needs at hand.
+You can start to create any example's chart into your blog and study it more before you decide if that suits for your visual presentation's needs at hand.

 This product lets you generate as many copies of different charts on the one page as you wish and scale their size just the way you like case by case.